SzymonMs/Tracking-control-of-an-underactuated-ship/README.md

 # Tracking-control-of-an-underactuated-ship
-Tracking control of an underactuated ship by modified dynamic inversion
+Tracking control of an underactuated ship by modified dynamic inversion.
+Student's Project